chazross/todo-project/README.md

 ## A simple user friendly application that allows the user to create a list of
 ## todo items

 ### Type item in search bar, click add to add items to the list.
-Click "Mark COmpeted" to flag it as completed, and click the "trashcan" logo to delete.
+Click "Mark Competed" to flag it as completed, and click the "trashcan" logo to delete.

 ## Features / Functionality
 -Add new task